 Secondary Maps (or Detail maps) allow you to overlay a second set of textures on top of the main textures listed above.
 You can apply a second Albedo colour map, and a second Normal mapA type of Bump Map texture that allows you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.

 See in Glossary.
 Typically, these would be mapped on a much smaller scale repeated many times across the object’s surface, compared with the main Albedo and Detail maps.

 The reason for this is to allow the material to have sharp detail when viewed up close, while also having a normal level of detailThe Level Of Detail (LOD) technique is an optimization that reduces the number of triangles that Unity has to render for a GameObject when its distance from the Camera increases.
-Each LOD level has either a Mesh with a Mesh RendererA mesh component that takes the geometry from the Mesh Filter and renders it at the position defined by the object’s Transform component.
 More info

 See in Glossary when viewed from further away, without having to use a single extremely high texture map to achieve both goals.

 Typical uses for detail textures would be: - Adding skin detail, such as pores and hairs, to a character’s skin - Adding tiny cracks and lichen growth to a brick wall - adding small scratches and scuffs to a large metal container

 If you use a single normal map do ALWAYS plug it into the primary channel.
 The Secondary normal map channel is more expensive than the primary one but has the exact same effect.

 The detail mask texture allows you to mask off certain areas of your model to have the detail texture applied.
 This means you can show the detail texture in certain areas, and hide it in others.
 In the example of the skin pores above, you might want to create a mask so the pores are not shown on the lips or eyebrows.